bergesinstitute/grafmethodenglish/book-5-unit-3.md

 T: Well, at least we're learning English now.
 I wish I had started sooner, but better late than never!

+# Too, enough, so, such

+## Too (demasiado)

+*Too* [tu:] goes before an adjective or adverb.
+It means *demasiado* and always has a negative implication - there is more than is good or necessary.

+🔹 *Too* [tu:] va antes de un adjetivo o adverbio.
+Significa *demasiado* y siempre tiene una implicación negativa - hay más de lo bueno o necesario.

+    It's too hot.
+(Hace demasiado calor).

+    She drives too fast.
+(Ella conduce demasiado rápido).

+    This bag is too heavy.
+(Esta bolsa es demasiado pesada).

+We can add *to* + infinitive to say what is impossible because of the excess:

+🔹 Podemos añadir *to* + infinitivo para decir qué es imposible debido al exceso:

+*It's too cold to go outside.* (Hace demasiado frío para salir).

+*He's too young to drive.* (Es demasiado joven para conducir).

+> Don't confuse *too* (demasiado) with *too* (también) or *two* (dos).
+> They sound the same!

+> 🔹 No confundas *too* (demasiado) con *too* (también) o *two* (dos).
+> Suenan igual.

+## Enough (suficiente / bastante)

+*Enough* [ɪ'nʌf] goes after an adjective or adverb, but before a noun.

+🔹 *Enough* [ɪ'nʌf] va después de un adjetivo o adverbio, pero antes de un sustantivo.

+    She is old enough to drive.
+(Ella es lo suficientemente mayor para conducir).

+    He doesn't run fast enough. (Él no corre lo suficientemente rápido).

+    We have enough time.
+(Tenemos suficiente tiempo).

+    There aren't enough chairs.
+(No hay suficientes sillas).

+## So (tan)

+*So* [soʊ] goes before an adjective or adverb.
+It adds emphasis.

+🔹 *So* [soʊ] va antes de un adjetivo o adverbio.
+Añade énfasis.

+    She is so smart! (¡Es tan inteligente!)

+    He speaks so quickly! (¡Habla tan rápido!)

+## Such (tan / tal)

+*Such* [sʌtʃ] goes before a noun (with or without an adjective).
+When the noun is singular and countable, we add *a/an.*

+🔹 *Such* [sʌtʃ] va antes de un sustantivo (con o sin adjetivo).
+Cuando el sustantivo es singular y contable, añadimos *a/an.*

+    It's such a beautiful day! (¡Es un día tan bonito!)

+    She's such a good teacher! (¡Es una profesora tan buena!)

+    They are such nice people! (¡Son gente tan amable!)

+## So/such + that (resultado)

+Both *so* and *such* can be followed by *that* to express a result:

+🔹 Tanto *so* como *such* pueden ir seguidos de *that* para expresar un resultado:

+*It was so cold that we stayed home.* (Hacía tanto frío que nos quedamos en casa).

+*It was such a long movie that I fell asleep.*
+(Era una película tan larga que me dormí).

+## Conversation

+Elena: I went shopping yesterday.
+I found such a nice jacket!

+Pablo: Was it expensive?

+E: It was on sale, so it wasn't too bad.
+The original [ə'rɪdʒɪnəl] price was $200, but I got a 50% discount.
+It was such a good deal that I couldn't say no.

+P: That's great.
+Was the store crowded ['kraʊdɪd] (llena de gente)?

+E: So crowded that I had to wait thirty minutes to pay.
+And they didn't have enough cashiers [kæ'ʃɪrz] (cajeros).
+The line was so long!

+P: I hate shopping when it's too crowded.
+I'd rather shop online.

+E: Me too, but I wanted to try on the jacket first.
+The last one I bought online was too small.
+And the one before that wasn't warm enough.

+P: Did the jacket fit?

+E: Perfectly.
+It's so comfortable that I wore it home.

+# A note on the most challenging sounds for Spanish speakers (repaso de sonidos difíciles)

+Let's review the sounds that are most difficult for Spanish speakers:

+🔹 Repasemos los sonidos más difíciles para los hispanohablantes:

+### The two TH sounds

+Voiced [ð] (like a soft D with the tongue between the teeth): *the, this, that, there*

+Voiceless [θ] (like blowing air with the tongue between the teeth): *think, three, month, bath*

+### The V sound [v]

+Upper teeth on lower lip with vibration: *very, have, love, never*

+### The schwa [ə]

+The most common sound in English.
+A short, relaxed, neutral vowel: *about, banana, sofa, the*

+### The R sound [r]

+Tongue curled back, not touching the palate, no vibration: *red, river, right, really*

+### The initial S + consonant

+No E before the S: *speak, street, small, stop*

 # A note on diphthongs (nota sobre los diptongos)

 English has several diphthongs - vowel sounds that glide from one position to another.